Thursday's Scottish Gossip

 Hibernian are speaking to their five loan players and respective parent clubs about the prospect of retaining their services beyond the end of the current season.
 (The Scotsman)

-On-loan Bayern Munich midfielder Malik Tillman has been cleared to return to training to prove his fitness ahead of Sunday's Viacom Cup final against Celtic, while John Lundstram has already rejoined Rangers' squad and striker Kemar Roofe hopes to be available for selection after medics confirmed that his latest injury will not force him back onto sidelines for the long term.
+On-loan Bayern Munich midfielder Malik Tillman has been cleared to return to training to prove his fitness ahead of Sunday's Viacom Cup final against Celtic, while John Lundstram has already rejoined Rangers' squad and striker Kemar Roofe hopes to be available for selection after medics confirmed that his latest injury will not force him back onto the sidelines for the long term.
 (Daily Record)

 - Thursday's English transfer rumours